OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 ## Upgrading

 As usual, the [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
 Please see the [release notes](https://octopus.com/downloads/compare?to=2019.11.0) for further information.
 Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2019.11.0) the latest release now.
-For Octopus Cloud, you will start receiving the latest bits next week during your maintenance window.
+For Octopus Cloud, you will start receiving the latest bits shortly during your maintenance window.

 ## Wrap up